-TRENTON, New Jersey — State authorities say a northern New Jersey man accused of running a high-priced prostitution ring has been indicted on numerous counts.
+TRENTON, New Jersey — State authorities say a northern New Jersey man accused of running a high-priced prostitution ring has pleaded guilty to a human trafficking charge.

 Percival Williams of Edison faces a 10-year state prison term when he's sentenced April 2.
 His girlfriend, Chanell "Asha" Vaughn, also pleaded guilty in the case on Monday and will likely receive probation.

 The 36-year-old Williams pleaded guilty to conspiracy to commit human trafficking and promoting prostitution.
 His plea deal calls for him to receive a 10-year sentence on the conspiracy charge, and a concurrent four-year term on the promoting prostitution count.